dchandak99/INRIA_Internship/README.md

 # INRIA_Internship

-To be updated using CV and int_details.pdf
+To be updated using CV, int_details.pdf and https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax